Luke Humphries: 2025: Premier League champion

-At the 2025 World Championship, Humphries began his title defence with a 3–0 whitewash win over Thibault Tricole, followed by a 4–0 victory against Nick Kenny, setting up a fourth round tie against Peter Wright.
-In the lead-up to the match, much attention was brought to what Humphries and Wright had to say about each other in their respective post-match interviews.
-Wright stated that he was ready to upset tournament favourites Humphries and Luke Littler, claiming that he could compete with and be better than them despite calls for him to retire.
-Humphries responded after his win against Nick Kenny, accusing Wright of "mind games" and adding that he was "one world title away from almost matching his career".
+At the 2025 World Championship, Humphries began his title defence with a 3–0 whitewash win over Thibault Tricole, followed by a 4–0 victory against Nick Kenny, setting up a fourth-round tie against Peter Wright.
+The pair exchanged words about each other in the lead-up to the match, leading Humphries to accuse Wright of "mind games".
 In their match, Humphries levelled the contest at 1–1 before dropping the next three sets to lose to Wright 4–1, ending his tenure as world champion.

 In February, he won the PDC World Masters, defeating Jonny Clayton 6–5 to win his seventh major title.
-He followed that up by winning the opening night of the 2025 Premier League with a 6–1 victory over Chris Dobey in the night's final.
-He secured his second nightly win on night four by claiming his first Premier League victory over Luke Littler, defeating him 6–4 in their seventh meeting.
-He achieved his first televised nine-dart finish in his 6–4 loss to Rob Cross on night five.
-After a third nightly win in Leeds on night 14, he ended the league stage on 34 points, finishing second in the table and qualifying for the play-offs.
+On night five of the Premier League, he achieved a nine-dart finish in his 6–4 loss to Rob Cross.
+After a third nightly win in Leeds on night 14, he ended the league stage of the Premier League on 34 points, finishing second in the table and qualifying for the play-offs.
 On Finals Night on 29 May, he defeated Nathan Aspinall 10–7 in the semi-finals to set up a tie with Luke Littler in the final – a rematch of the previous year's final.
 Humphries avenged his 2024 loss by beating Littler 11–8 to win his first Premier League title.
-This made him the fourth player to win the PDC Triple Crown (Premier League, World Championship and World Matchplay) after Gary Anderson, Phil Taylor and Michael van Gerwen.
-He was partnered by Littler for the first time at the World Cup of Darts and the England duo were considered favourites to win the title, but they were defeated 8–4 by Martin Schindler and Ricardo Pietreczko of Germany in the second round.
+This made him the fourth player to win the so-called PDC Triple Crown (Premier League, World Championship and World Matchplay) after Gary Anderson, Phil Taylor and Michael van Gerwen.

 Humphries won his second World Series title at the US Darts Masters, defeating Nathan Aspinall 8–6 in the final.
-In his defence of the World Matchplay, he lost 10–8 to Gian van Veen in the first round.
 He won the Czech Darts Open for the third time by beating Josh Rock 8–5.
 Humphries finished as runner-up at both the World Grand Prix and the European Championship; he was defeated 6–1 by Luke Littler in the World Grand Prix final, and missed a match dart to beat Gian van Veen in the European Championship, losing 11–10.
+After hitting a nine-darter in his group-stage win against Michael Smith, Humphries reached a third consecutive major final at the Grand Slam, where he was beaten 16–11 by Littler, who replaced Humphries as world number one in the process.